rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 ## 2.6 client authentication and registration

 Clients SHOULD be able to perform dynamic registration.
+If dynamic registration is not supported, it is up to the descretion of the OP whether and up to what level of detail an alternative process is provided.

+Clients MUST be registered using the name of the responsible Service Provider and not any intermediary or supplier related names.
+The name MUST be familiar and clearly visible shown to the User both at the RP's website as with the OP upon authentication.

 Authentication of the client using the private_key_jwt client authentication method MUST be supported.
 Alternative client authentication methods MAY be supported, provided they offer at least equivalent security.
 NOTE: the client_secret_jwt method is not considered of equivalent security and the methods client_secret_basic and client_secret_post are obviously less secure.
 These three mehods therefor MUST NOT be used.